Booking An Appointment

 Once your imaging has been completed a follow up consultation will be arranged and I will go though your imaging with you in detail and explain all the management options.

 Your GP will be kept informed of all your consultations, any planned investigations or surgery by a clinic letter, sent directly following your consultation.
 In many instances spinal conditions can be managed with spinal injections and if this is the case I will explain what will happen.

-If you need spinal surgery, I will discuss it with you in detail, including the procedure and what it involves.
+If you need a procedure, I will discuss it with you in detail, including the procedure and what it involves.
 If you have private medical insurance I will give you the procedure code, which will be required by your insurance company to ensure authorisation for funding the operation.
-I will explain the risks and any possible complications, how long you will need to be in hospital for and what to expect after surgery.
+I will explain the risks and any possible complications, how long you will need to be in hospital for and what to expect after the procedure.

 It may be necessary for you to attend a pre operative assessment clinic at the hospital.
 This will take place approximately 1 week before your operation and be arranged for you with a specialist pre assessment nurse.

-The Reservation Team at the Priory Hospital will send details of your admission to hospital to you in a timely manner, prior to surgery.
+The Reservation Team at the Priory Hospital will send details of your admission to hospital to you in a timely manner, prior to the procedure.

-A post operative follow up will be arranged for you about 4 weeks following your surgery.
+A post operative follow up will be arranged for you 3-4 weeks following your procedure.